Adam8988/spring17/README.md

 6. All friends should have labels (bold font text in font size 10 or 11)
 7. If the “Redraw” subtab is clicked, the currently displayed graph should be recalculated and the graph reset to fit all friends on the displayed screen.
 8. Graphs should grow length-wise, if needed
-9. Circular relationships can exist and the graph should show the connected line //**
+9. Circular relationships can exist and the graph should show the connected line
+10. We would prefer to use cytoscape libraries. http://js.cytoscape.org/demos/310dca83ba6970812dd0/ instead of Jraphael

+//**